News in Japan today:

 Japan has a somewhat unique stance regarding prostitution and this is something I find difficult to assault, however, the same organizations that control these institutions also take advantage of lax laws and a lackadaisical police (spray paint a poster of Tokyo’s Jackass Right wing fanatic Mayor Isshi and they will hunt you down, Child porn…mewww) force to engage in child prostitution and child pornography.

-In addition, elements in the business and entertainment world have brainwashed entire generations of Japanese men and women with constant images of young girls depicted as sex maniacs as seen in interactive games such as RAPELAY, and many other such games.
+In addition, elements in the business and entertainment world have brainwashed entire generations of Japanese men and women with constant images of young girls depicted as sex maniacs as seen in interactive games like RAPELAY, and many other such games.
 Not to mention the standard everyday Japanese “Manga” or comic book.

 The situation is reportedly getting worse.
 Based on a study done by the U.S. Department of State, prosecutions for sex trafficking, something with a direct correlation to Child pornography, went from 17 prosecuted cases in 2006 to only 12 in 2007.
 Identified victims, Japanese children, just in the first half of 2007 totaled 773.
 These are only the JAPANESE CHILDREN identified in a National Police Agency report.
 Asahi.com published large portions of the 2009 report in which it was discussed that “Fifty-six victims were elementary school pupils, up 70 percent from 2008, while 159 were junior high school students, an increase of 26 percent.
 Nine were preschool children, up 50 percent. ” Sadly this is likely simply the tip of a massive Iceberg.